Norvik-Ucraft/NLP-Course/README.md

 There are a few ways to fetch the text surrounding a match.
 The simplest is to grab a slice of tokens from the doc that is wider than the match.
 Another way is to first apply the `sentencizer` to the Doc, then iterate through the sentence to the match point.

+## Part of Speech Basics
+Processing raw text intelligently is difficult, most words are rare, and it's common for words that look completely different to mean almost the same thing.
+The same words in a different order can mean something completely different.
+Even splitting text into useful word-like units can be difficult in many languages.
+While it's possible to solve some problems starting from only the raw characters, it's usually better to use linguistic knowledge to add useful information.
+That's exactly what spacy is designed to do, you put in raw text, and get back a `Doc` object, that comes with variety of annotations. \

+### POS Tags
+In the English language, the same string of characters can have different meanings, even within the same sentence.
+For this reason, morphology is important. spaCy uses machine learning algorithms to best predict the use of a token in a sentence.

+### Conting POS Tags
+The `Doc.count_by()` method accepts a specific token attribute as its argument, and returns a frequency count of the given attribute as a dictionary object.
+Keys in the dictionary are the integer values of the given attribute ID, and values are the frequency.
+Counts of zero are not included.